-However, this is also going to depend on your level of strength, and ideally, you want to find a racket that feels comfortable in your hands, and you can swing comfortably.
+However, this is also going to depend on your level of strength, and ideally, you want to find a racket that feels comfortable in your hands, and that you can swing comfortably.

 Racket companies sometimes tout the super lightweight beginner rackets, but lighter isn’t always better.

-You can swing faster, but the lack of the weight in the frame will restrict you from improving your power levels, so they’re not necessarily great rackets to move your game forward with.
+You can swing faster, but the lack of weight in the frame will restrict you from improving your power levels, so they’re not necessarily great rackets to move your game forward with.

 Instead, you want to find a balance that suits you.
 For the majority of people, we would suggest this is somewhere between 270-300g unstrung.